 The DARHT MAP identifies the potential for hazardous and radioactive materials to be released to the general environment surrounding the DARHT Facility.
-Hazardous and radioactive materials could be released to the general environment through the following mechanisms: (1) a structural failure of containment vessels or during open-air firing operations; (2) release of various types of waste as a result of cleaning out the containment vessels; (3) release of various hazardous materials as a result of spills within the DARHT Facility; and (4) release of hazardous levels of various substances as a result of discharges of contaminated water from the DARHT Facility.
+Hazardous and radioactive materials could be released to the general environment through the following mechanisms: (1) a structural failure of containment vessels; (2) release of various types of waste as a result of cleaning out the containment vessels; (3) release of various hazardous materials as a result of spills within the DARHT Facility; and (4) release of hazardous levels of various substances as a result of discharges of contaminated water from the DARHT Facility.